-Siemens Mobility AS works continuously with a zero-injury philosophy to prevent accidents and to ensure that no work-related injuries, illnesses or accidents should be neglected.
-There has been one LTC (Lost Time Case) in fiscal year 2021 due to a minor tendon injury.
-Every effort is made to prevent injuries and accidents and the safety of each employee is taken seriously both by the manager and by the employee himself.
-Siemens Mobility holds the following certificates: ISO9001, ISO14001, and ISO45001.
+The Company works continuously with a zero-injury philosophy to prevent accidents and to ensure that no work-related injuries, illnesses or accidents should be neglected.
+Every effort is made to prevent injuries and accidents and the safety of each employee is taken seriously both by the manager and by the employee.

-No serious accidents have occurred in the last business year that have caused lasting damage to the company's employees.
-Absence due to sick leave in fiscal year 2021 was at 0,96 per cent.
+There have been two LTCs (Lost Time Cases) in fiscal year 2022.
+No serious accidents have occurred in fiscal year 2022 that have caused lasting damage to the company's employees.
+Absence due to sick leave in fiscal year 2022 was at 2,44 per cent.